 Kansas City Religious Discrimination Attorney

 According to both federal and state laws, all employees in Missouri can enjoy their freedom of religion, which means that they are legally guaranteed a non-hostile work environment.
-As such, discriminating an employee because of his/her religious beliefs is illegal, and employers must accommodate their employees’ religious needs as long as those needs are reasonable.
+As such, discriminating against an employee because of his/her religious beliefs is illegal, and employers must accommodate their employees’ religious needs as long as those needs are reasonable.

 Unfortunately, religious discrimination still occurs in some Kansas City workplaces, and if you or a loved one was the victim of religious discrimination, you need to call the leading Kansas City religious discrimination attorneys at Popham Law.
 Our attorneys boast years of experience in MO employment legal issues, and we are prepared to give your case the legal representation that it deserves.